swahareddy/Prospekts/README.md

 This was a team project for the FoB Hackathon 2020, ML Challenge.
 We were a group of 5.

 ## The Use Case
+- HNIs are defined as individuals having net worth of > 5 million USD.
+These high profile individuals are still significant in number and are often in need of wealth management for their businesses or family offices.
 - Create an AI/ML based platform to enable identification of potential prospects for Wealth Management leveraging News & Social Analytics.
 - Using NLP & Clustering Techniques to identify topic of interests for a group of prospects
 - Profiling the prospects using Publicly Available Social Media Data.